Second Session, 43rd Parliament

 Other benefits that have been enjoyed through the identification of shared priorities are things such as improved overall community health; enhanced services that make life easier; new investments and improved community prosperity; more sustainable jobs that provide a decent income; support of the ongoing land, water and resource stewardship.
 The certainty and stability that is brought about by treaty promotes a continued growth of these benefits.

-The other thing that cannot be overstated is the empowerment of the nation to continue the work of once again embracing their culture, heritage and language and all of the strength that comes when a nation sees its future in its own hands and in its own children.
+The other thing that cannot be overstated is the empowerment of the nation to continue the work of, once again, embracing their culture, heritage and language and all of the strength that comes when a nation sees its future in its own hands and in its own children.

 [11:20 a.m.]

-some of the benefits of the treaty process in realigning First Nations as those who will determine their own outcomes and make their own decisions about their own affairs.
+I have outlined some of the benefits of the treaty process in realigning First Nations as those who will determine their own outcomes and make their own decisions about their own affairs.

-Now let’s talk about some of the other positive impacts.
-Increased certainty can be established by all British Columbians related to treaty land ownership and governance.
-Shared decision-making, economic benefits, and resource revenue sharing are all advantages that will be garnered as treaties are established. are established.
-For all these reasons, and because this is the next step in ratifying an agreement that has taken 30 years to come to fruition, and it was ratified by the people of K'ómoks Nation in March of 2025 with a significant voter turnout, I strongly support Bill 20 as the next step in the completion of the K'ómoks Treaty.
+For all these reasons and because this is the next step in ratifying an agreement that has taken 30 years to come to fruition, and it was ratified by the people of K’ómoks Nation in March of 2025 with a significant voter turnout, I strongly support Bill 20 as the next step in the completion of the K’ómoks treaty.

-Tara Armstrong: It is with a deep sense of honour, duty and gravity that I rise to express my profound concerns about the proposed K'ómoks Treaty.
+Tara Armstrong: It is with a deep sense of honour, duty and gravity that I rise to express my profound concerns about the proposed K’ómoks treaty.
 I urge my esteemed colleagues to vote against Bill 20, which would ratify and constitutionalize this fundamentally misguided agreement.

 First, this treaty expands Indigenous claims.
 It does not settle them.
 A treaty is meant to bring finality.
 This one does the opposite.
 It expressly admits to the existence and ongoing force of Aboriginal title.
 The document describes itself as a living agreement with mandatory periodic renegotiations and amendments.
 Far from extinguishing Aboriginal title claims as it should, this agreement keeps the coals burning so that every breeze that blows from the court or another negotiation table will revive K’ómoks claims and spark new ones.

-On its very first page, the treaty affirms UNDRIP and recognizes what are described as inherent rights to land, law-making authority, and governance powers within a large geographical area of Vancouver Island.
+On its very first page, the treaty affirms UNDRIP and recognizes what are described as inherent rights to land, law-making authority and governance powers within a large geographical area of Vancouver Island.
 These are the kinds of powers ordinarily reserved for sovereign nations, but they are being given to a group of approximately 350 people, only 100 or so of those that live on the reserve.
 A group this size is more of an extended family than a local government, let alone a sovereign nation.
-And our government is preparing to grant them a broad array of national governance powers over a region that is roughly 7,000 square kilometres in the heart of the Comox Valley with approximately 70,000 non-Indigenous residents.

-With all due respect, granting the powers of a sovereign nation-state to an extended family group is absurd.
 Furthermore, embedding UNDRIP into a treaty undermines any legal certainty that a treaty might otherwise bring.
 It is legally schizophrenic to recognize broad, undefined, inherent and thereby inalienable rights on the one hand while purporting to define, limit or settle Indigenous rights on the other, which is what this treaty does.
-This double meaning invites chiefs and their lawyers to claim in the future that, while their Aboriginal rights may have been limited by the treaty, their UNDRIP-inspired inherent rights can be retrieved whenever they feel like it.
+This double meaning invites Chiefs and their lawyers to claim in the future that, while their Aboriginal rights may have been limited by the treaty, their UNDRIP-inspired inherent rights can be retrieved whenever they feel like it.

 [11:25 a.m.]